 - Go Voluntouring – A user-friendly search engine for volunteer abroad projects culled from a variety of organizations.

 - Sierra Club – One of the oldest grassroots environmental organizations in the country, offers everything from family backpacking trips in your own state to wildlife safaris in Kenya to volunteering on a Hawaiian farming community

-- Amizade – The organisation has a partnership with 11 countries, including the U.S., Brazil, India and Tanzania.
-Individuals can join existing programs or groups can customize a program, such as youth empowerment, construction and maintenance.
+- Amizade – The organization has a partnership with 11 countries, including the U.S., Brazil, India, and Tanzania.
+Individuals can join existing programs or groups can customize a program, such as youth empowerment, construction, and maintenance.